TrevMasterFlex/machine_learning_ve/README.md

 Data pre-processing:
 Data is taken from the Caltech-UCSD Birds 200 dataset.
-The partition_data.py program does 4 things:
+The partition_data.py program does 6 things:
 - Directory creation (for the cnn)
 - Filtering (based on four classifications: wren, warbler, vireo, and sparrow)
 - Resizing images (to standardize them)
 - Padding images
+- Downsizing images
 - Copying them to the created data structure from the Caltech-UCSD Birds 200 dataset It first sets up folders to house data in a form the cnn can use.
 This includes a folder for training, validation, and testing.